xyphro/XiaoNeoPixel_RP2040/README.md

 # XiaoNeoPixel_RP2040

 So it happened...
-I had a project where I used the Seeedstudio XIAO RP2040 module and it has a nice and bright WS2812 LED on it.
+I had a project where I used the Seeedstudio XIAO RP2040 module and it has a nice and bright WS2812 LED on it that I wanted to use.

 Naively I thought: Well, let's use one of the plenty available software libraries to control it.
-HOWEVER, all those RP2040 drivers use the PIO module to set the WS2812 Neopixel LED.
+HOWEVER, all those RP2040 drivers use the PIO module to set the WS2812 Neopixel LED. a bit overkill to just control a single LED.

+But I did not want to waste any PIO, cause the PIO was of major interest for that project and it should stay free from any unrelated code.

 After some thinking I came to the conclusion that the UART-TX signal can be used to send the right datapattern.